 Irish Setter Common Health Issues

 One of the most common health issues of Irish Setters is known as hip dysplasia.
 Hip dysplasia causes weakness in the muscles and tissues of the hip joint.
 As this disease progresses it affects the walking and running motion of the dog.
 Excess weight can make this condition worse.
 Hypothyroidism is another common health issue for this breed of dog.
-It’s a decrease in normal thyroid levels that causes fatigue, weight gain and skin issues including dry, scaly skin.
-Acral Lick Dermatitis is a common issue which causes an Irish Setter to continually lick and bite its skin/fur especially on the lower body.
+It’s a decrease in normal thyroid levels that causes fatigue, weight gain, and skin issues including dry, scaly skin.
+Acral Lick Dermatitis is a common issue that causes an Irish Setter to continually lick and bite its skin/fur, especially on the lower body.
 This can be caused by anxiety or stress.

 So, three of the most common health issues of Irish Setters include: